Non-Alcoholic Fatty Liver Disease

 How can I manage NAFLD?

-- Exercise.
+- Exercise as directed.
 Aerobic exercise 3 times a week for 20 to 45 minutes can help decrease fat buildup in your liver.
 Examples are cycling, brisk walking, or jogging.
-Ask your caregiver about the best exercise plan for you.
+Ask your healthcare provider about the best exercise plan for you.

-- Eat healthy foods.
-Examples are vegetables, fruit, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
-Foods low in simple carbohydrates, high fructose corn syrup, and trans fat may help decrease fat buildup in your liver.
+- Eat a variety of healthy foods.
+Healthy foods include vegetables, fruit, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
+Foods low in simple carbohydrates, low in high fructose corn syrup (HFCS), and low in trans fat may help decrease fat buildup in your liver.

 When should I seek immediate care?